Skip to main content

 Google Calendar and Office 365 Calendar

-When you connect your calendar to My Work, your calendar events are automatically transformed into activities which make up your Activity Feed (see Connecting Your External Calendars).
+When you connect your calendar to My Work, your calendar events are automatically transformed into activities that make up your Activity Feed (see Connecting Your External Calendars).
 You can then log time on these activity cards with a single click (see Logging Time to Your Activities).

 Note that changes to My Work activities will not be reflected in your external calendar.